8 Things First-Time Egg Donors Don’t Expect

 The process of becoming an egg donor is no joke.
 There are interviews, medical exams, questionnaires, background checks, and lots of questions to consider.
 This process may seem daunting, but it’s meant to ensure the best possible outcome for egg donors and intended parents alike.
 We have a great admissions department who will see you through every step of the process and answer any questions that come up along the way.

 Reality #2: The Medications

 Even if you’re young and fertile, you will need to take fertility drugs to be a successful egg donor.
 This is so that we can “turn up the volume” on what your body already does naturally.
 These medications help you produce as many viable, healthy eggs as possible.
-While the medications themselves aren’t too troublesome, the reality is that you’re going to have to give yourself a handful of injections, which can be emotionally difficult for some women.
+While the medications themselves aren’t too troublesome, you’re going to have to give yourself a handful of injections which can be difficult for some women.

 Reality #3: Your Sex Life

 In hindsight, it makes perfect sense.
 You’re taking all sorts of medications to make you as fertile as possible, but your goal is to not become pregnant.
 That means that your sex life may have to take a backseat to the process for a brief period of time.
 This can mean anything from abstinence from sex to introduction of different birth control methods to stimulate and control the timing of your menstrual cycle.

 Sure, you’ve read about it and know that an IVF doctor will extract your eggs from your body as part of the process, but actually going through an egg retrieval is a medical procedure.
 Like any medical procedure, there is downtime and recovery.
 The egg retrieval process is quick, and recovery should only take a day or so.
 You’ll need to be mindful of how your body feels after the retrieval and give yourself time to heal.